I Want To...

 Learn More: In this online video seminar, Dr. Benjamin

 for both the patient and donor.

 In the United States, more than 17,500 patients are on the waiting list to receive a liver transplant.
-Although more than 6000 liver transplants are performed each year, at least 1700 patients die each year while on the wait list.
-Livers are allocated to patients based on how sick they are (their MELD score), with sicker patients having priority.
-Living donation offers patients the option of transplant prior to getting very sick (regardless of MELD score) and significantly decreasing the time they wait for a liver.
-It is an elective operation that is planned well in advance and results in a very short cold ischemia time (the time that the liver is without blood and being preserved).
-Livers from living donors are usually of excellent quality because donors are extensively evaluated prior to donation and are only allowed to donate if they are in very good health.
-Living donation not only saves the life of the intended recipient but also frees up a liver for a patient on the waiting list without that option.
+Although more than 6,000 liver transplants are performed every year, at least 1,700 patients die each year while on the waiting list.
+Livers are allocated to patients based on how sick they are (their MELD score), with sicker patients receiving priority.
+Live donation offers patients the option of transplant before they get very sick (i.e., regardless of MELD score), significantly decreasing the time they wait for a liver.
+It is an elective operation planned well in advance, and it results in a very short cold ischemia time — the amount time a liver is without blood and is artificially preserved.
+Livers from live donors are usually of excellent quality because donors are evaluated extensively and only allowed to donate if they are in very good health.
+Living donation not only saves the life of the recipient; it also frees up a liver for a patient on the waiting list who does not have that option.

-If a liver transplant candidate is eligible to have a living donor, a family member, relative or close friend can be considered for donation.
-There are several requirements that must be met to become a living donor.
-If you meet the criteria below and are interested in becoming a live liver donor, call 410-614-2989.
+If a liver transplant candidate is eligible to receive from a living donor, then a family member, relative or close friend can be considered for donation.
+There are several requirements to becoming a living donor.
+If you meet the criteria below and are interested in living donor liver transplant, call 410-614-2989.

 - Must be between the ages of 18 and 60